akarnokd/async-enumerable-dotnet/README.md

 - `SkipUntil` - skip until another async sequence signals an item or completes
 - `SkipWhile` - skip items while the predicate returns true, start emitting when it turns false
 - `SwitchIfEmpty` - switch to an alternate async sequence if the main sequence turns out to be empty
+- `SwitchMap` - switch to a newer mapped-in async sequence, disposing the old one, whenever the source produces an item
 - `Take` - take at most a given number of items and stop the async sequence after that
 - `TakeLast` - take the last given number of items of the source async sequence and emit those
 - `TakeUntil` - take items from the main source until a secondary async sequence signals an item or completes